zalando/skipper/docs/reference/filters.md

 lifoGroup("mygroup", 100, 150, "10s")
 ```

-The above configuration will set MaxConcurrency to 100, MaxStackSize
+The above configuration will set MaxConcurrency to 100, MaxQueueSize
 to 150 and Timeout to 10 seconds for the lifoGroup "mygroup", that can
-be shared between more than routes.
+be shared between multiple routes.

+It is enough to set the concurrency, queue size and timeout parameters for one instance of
+the filter in the group, and only the group name for the rest.
+Setting these values for
+multiple instances is fine, too.
+While only one of them will be used as the source for the
+applied settings, if there is accidentally a difference between the settings in the same
+group, a warning will be logged.

+It is possible to use the lifoGroup filter together with the single lifo filter, e.g. if
+a route belongs to a group, but needs to have additional stricter settings then the whole
+group.

 ## rfcPath